brianschrameck/arlo-local/README.md

 * Arlo subscription-quality streams without fees or the cloud (higher bitrate and sub-second latency!)
 * supports all HomeKit Secure Video (HKSV) features including AI person, vehicle, animal, and package detection, face recognition, etc.; also reports battery status and camera information to HomeKit
 * motion and binary sensor support from Audio Doorbells
+* *new in 0.5.0*: RTCP Receiver Reports to prevent the camera from falling into an infinite streaming loop when using UDP

 ## Future Features (maybe)